FabricMC/fabric-docs/versions/1.21.8/translated/es_es/develop/commands/basics.md

 You can do this, but it is not recommended.
 You would get the `CommandManager` from the server and add anything commands you wish to its `CommandDispatcher`.

-Después de eso, debes enviar el árbol de comandos a cada jugador de nuevo usando `CommandManager.sendCommandTree(ServerPlayerEntity)`.
+Después de eso, debes enviar el árbol de comandos a cada jugador de nuevo usando `CommandManager.sendCommandTree(ServerPlayer)`.

 Esto es necesario porque el cliente almacena en un caché el árbol de comandos que recibe durante inicio de sesión (o cuando paquetes de operador son enviados) para mensajes de error con completaciones locales.
 :::